 The Supervisory Board together with the Executive Board will propose to the Annual Shareholders’ Meeting on April 29, 2021, to forgo the payment of a dividend for the past fiscal year and that the retained earnings for fiscal 2020 be carried forward in full to new account.

 Personnel changes in the Supervisory Board and Executive Board

-Further information on the members of the Supervisory Board and its committees who were in office in the year under review can be found starting on page 18, and on pages 208 and 209.
+Further information on the members of the Supervisory Board and its committees who were in office in the year under review can be found on pages 19 and 20 and on pages 219 and 220.